Sylius/Sylius/adr/2020_11_18_sending_emails_via_api.md

 $this->emailManager->sendConfirmationEmail($cart);
 ```

-* Good, because its easy to understand.
+* Good, because it's easy and straightforward to understand.

-* Bad, because it can generate a lot of problems in future as it should be sent asynchronously, email manager class should be changed to handle it somehow, hard to implement.
+* Bad, because it can generate a lot of problems in the future.
+I may be required to send these messages asynchronously, while it can be hard to implement in sync manner.
+* Bad, because it makes harder to place additional logic between order cancellation and email dispatching.

 ## Decision Outcome

-Chosen option: "Using events", because it allows us to send email using events, commands and handlers.
-Thanks to this we can queue few messages in async transport.
+Chosen option: "Using events", because it allows us to decouple message sending from requesting of operation.
+In addition, we can easily queue few messages in async transport.